TL;DR

 • pacman, which provides a one-liner command to load/install packages and even supports NSE (no need to quote the package names, tidyverse-style).

-• tidyverse for general data wrangling and readxl (which is actually a part of the tidyverse) to read data from Excel sheets.
+• dplyr for general data wrangling and readxl (which is actually a part of the tidyverse) to read data from Excel sheets and CSV files.

 • snakecase to consistently convert strings (journal titles) to facilitate merging of the different tables.